Why Choose Lincoln

 Essays, reports, posters, oral presentations and portfolios will be used to assess knowledge, understanding and communication skills.
 Teaching and coaching practicum is also assessed practically throughout the programme.

-A Level: BBC (112 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualifications).
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications.

-BTEC Extended Diploma: Distinction, Merit, Merit or equivalent qualification.
+BTEC Extended Diploma: Distinction, Merit, Merit.

 T Level: Merit

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 112 UCAS Tariff points.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points.

-Applicants will also need at least five GCSEs at grade 4 (C) or above, which must include English, Maths and a Science or sport related subject.
+GCSE's: Minimum of five at grade 4 or above, which must include English, Maths and a Science or sport related subject.
 Equivalent Level 2 qualifications may also be considered.

-The University accepts a wide range of qualifications as the basis for entry.
-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 Non UK Qualifications: